cdapio/cdap/docs/developer-guide/source/examples/purchase.rst

 Overview
 ========
-This example demonstrates use of each of the Reactor elements: Streams, Flows, Flowlets, Datasets, Queries, Procedures, MapReduce jobs, Workflows, and Custom services in a single Application.
+This example demonstrates use of each of the Reactor elements: Streams, Flows, Flowlets, Datasets, Queries, Procedures, MapReduce jobs, Workflows, and Custom Services in a single Application.

 The application uses a scheduled MapReduce job and Workflow to read from one ObjectStore Dataset and write to another.